Homer Jones (American football)

-Homer Carroll Jones (born February 18, 1941) is a former American football wide receiver, who played for the National Football League's New York Giants from 1964 to 1969, and for the Cleveland Browns in 1970.
+Homer Carroll Jones (February 18, 1941 – June 14, 2023) was an American professional football player who was a wide receiver in the National Football League (NFL) for the New York Giants (1964–1969) and Cleveland Browns (1970).
 During his career, he was known for his considerable size and speed.
-Fran Tarkenton claimed that he was faster than Dallas Cowboys great Bob Hayes.
-Jones is credited with inventing the "spike" touchdown celebration.
+Jones is credited with having invented the "spike" touchdown celebration.

 Early life

 Jones was born on February 18, 1941, in Pittsburg, Texas.
 His mother was a schoolteacher and his father was a steelworker.

-Jones is a cousin of Hall of Fame receiver Charley Taylor of the Washington Redskins and Browns' defensive end Joe Jones.

 Jones attended Texas Southern College (now Texas Southern University), a historically black college, and starred in track and field as well as football, running the 100-yard and 220-yard dashes.
 He was drafted in 1963 by his hometown team, the Houston Oilers of the American Football League, but suffered a knee injury in training camp and was cut.

+Jones was an nationally accomplished sprinter, finishing 3rd at the 1962 USA Outdoor Track and Field Championships in the 220 yards.

 New York Giants and the "spike"

 The New York Giants offered Jones a bus ticket to New York and payment for knee surgery.
 Known as "Rhino" to his teammates, Jones wore uniform number 45 in New York.
 Having seen players such as Giants teammate Frank Gifford and Green Bay Packers star Paul Hornung celebrate touchdowns by throwing the ball at opposing fans in the stands, Jones decided to come up with his own, safer post-touchdown maneuver.
 In a 1965 game, after scoring a touchdown, he threw the football down hard in the end zone.
 He called the move a "spike".
-Modern post-touchdown celebrations, including "touchdown dances", are said to have came from Jones' invention.
+Modern post-touchdown celebrations, including "touchdown dances", are said to have arisen from Jones' invention.
 Contributing to his choice of action was a new rule for 1965 which would fine a player $500 if he threw a ball into the stands.
 Jones said the fine occurred to him, so he decided to throw the ball on the ground instead.

 In 1967, Jones had his best season, catching 49 passes for 1,209 yards, an average of 24.7 yards per catch, and 13 touchdowns, leading the NFL in receiving touchdowns.
 He was second in the league in combined rushing and receiving yards from scrimmage, behind Leroy Kelly of the Browns.
 He made the NFL's Pro Bowl that season and the next.